ChainAgnostic/CAIPs/BCP/Session Lifecycle Management.md

 The introduction of this lifecycle method must ensure that only authorized parties can retrieve the authorizations of a session.
 Proper authentication and authorization mechanisms must be in place to prevent unauthorized access or modifications.

 To achieve this, it is recommended to establish a connection over domain-bound or other 1:1 transports.
-Where applicable additional binding to a `sessionId` is recommended to ensure secure session management.
+Where applicable, additional binding to a `sessionId` is recommended to ensure secure session management.
 This approach helps to create a secure communication channel that can effectively authenticate and authorize session-related requests, minimizing the risk of unauthorized access or session hijacking.
 ## Changelog

 - 2024-06-07: Initial draft of CAIP-285.